kennywlo/ask-panda/README.md

 ## Docker Installation

-You can run Ask-PanDA and the Ollama shim in Docker containers with Docker Compose:
+You can run Ask-PanDA, the Dockerized Ollama shim, and Open WebUI with Docker Compose:

 1. Copy the environment template and configure your API keys:
 ```bash